treasure-data/td-ios-sdk/README.md

 TreasureData iOS SDK
 ===============

 iOS SDK for [TreasureData](http://www.treasuredata.com/).
 With this SDK, you can import the events on your applications into TreasureData easily.
+This library supports iOS 5 or later.

 ## Installation